 Super Visa is a different route

 If you are visiting children or grandchildren for a longer stay, do not confuse a normal visitor visa with a Super Visa.
 IRCC says a Super Visa allows visits of 5 years at a time and can provide multiple entries for up to 10 years.
 That is a separate workflow with its own requirements.
+Use the dedicated Super Visa checklist for parents and grandparents when the case needs host-income proof, 1-year insurance, and the super-visa medical-exam flow rather than a normal short-stay visitor file.

 If you are unsure which route fits your case, start with how Vidicy works and then move into a case-specific checklist before you upload.